 These tickets are a win-win for Disney and guests.
 Disney gets to draw some guests who otherwise might not have visited at all during the year (or visited during busier times) during times of the year when there is unused capacity.
 The guests benefit in receiving cheaper tickets and visiting during a light time of year.

 Military Disney World “Armed Forces Salute” Ticket Discounts – The wonderful “Armed Forces Salute” Disney ticket offer is also available now through 2017.
 When booking with this offer, active or retired US military personnel may purchase 4-Day Military Promotional Tickets with your choice of either the Park Hopper or Water Park Fun & More option at a steeply discounted rate.
 These tickets may be used by themselves, family members (including spouse) or friends.
 Guests booking this package can upgrade to either the Park Hopper or Water Park Fun & More options for a bit more (highly recommended).
 These tickets are by far the cheapest that Disney offers, so if you qualify, jump on this deal.

-Discount rating – This is a frequently-offered discount, so don’t fret if you’re traveling after December 2016.
+Discount rating – This is a frequently-offered discount, so don’t fret if you’re traveling in 2018 or later.
 It’s not expected to be canceled after that, but prices and exact details will likely be adjusted a bit.
 This is a great price for a 4-day park ticket.
 If you’re eligible for these tickets, buy them, as they are without a doubt the best deal you’ll be able to find.
 I would highly recommend adding on either the Park Hopper option or the Water Park Fun & More option.